-David Lisch is a patent attorney in Gray Reed’s Houston Office who focuses his practice on intellectual property, including patent prosecution and trademarks.
+David Lisch is a patent attorney in Gray Reed’s Dallas office who focuses his practice on intellectual property, including patent prosecution and trademarks.

 David received his B.S. in electrical engineering from the University of Texas at Austin and his J.D. from South Texas College of Law Houston.
 While in law school, David was President of the South Texas Intellectual Property Society, a member of the South Texas Law Review, and a national quarter-finalist in the Giles Sutherland Rich Moot Court Competition.
 David also participated in the Willem C. Vis International Commercial Arbitration Moot and the IP LawMeet™ tournaments.

 David is admitted to practice in Texas and before the U.S. Patent and Trademark Office.

 - Patent Prosecution, including drafting and prosecuting foreign and domestic patent applications in the energy field, including use of computer hardware and software to perform down hole drilling measurements and analysis.

 David has technical experience as an engineer in a variety of industries, including automotive, military, and aerospace.
 David has worked with a broad range of technologies, including graphical programming software, Real-Time systems, Hardware-In-The-Loop (HIL) systems, and system simulation and modeling.
 David also has experience in the field of wireless communication.

 - Dallas Bar Association

 - Dallas Young Lawyers Association